Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0%, so the description compensates by explaining each parameter: package_name with example, days with default and max, version_code as optional.
-This adds significant value beyond the schema's basic type information.
+Schema description coverage is 0%, so the description compensates with an 'Args' section explaining each parameter: package_name with an example, days with default and max, version_code as optional.
+This adds significant meaning beyond the schema's bare titles and defaults.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.